 Dublin, Ohio 43017

-State and federal laws necessitate railroad companies to set up required markings in accordance to the guidelines given to them.
+State and federal laws mandate railroad companies to establish markings in accordance to the guidelines given to them.
 Furthermore, they are expected to comply with other laws set by the municipality where the crossings are located.
 For example, it is the responsibility of the train crew, particularly the carrier engineer, to blow the whistle according to its minimum loudness standard at the appropriate whistle post (which is about 1340 feet down the right of way from the crossing) in order to warn pedestrians or motorists that a train is approaching the crossing.